a-ori-a/Widgets/README.md

 # Widgets
-widgets for iOS and iPad OS using Sscriptable
+widgets for iOS and iPad OS using Scriptable